aksommerville/too-heavy/README.md

 - - [ ] Grappling hook.
 - - [ ] Rocket boots.
 - By 22 December
+- - [ ] Mitigate jitter when climbing a chimney across vertical neighbor maps. (eg in jump lessons)
 - - [ ] Ensure I have a sane build environment on a laptop before leaving
 - - [ ] Moving platforms.
 - - [ ] Switches.